turingschool/curriculum/source/academy/workshops/csv/ii.markdown

 end
 ```

-The test is failing, but finally have what we need to make it pass.
+The test is failing, but we finally have what we need to make it pass.
 Loop
 through the rows to find the ones you need:

 ```ruby